chrismiles/EZForm/README.markdown

  * Invalid field indicators.
 EZForm can automatically show invalid indicator views on text fields that fail validation.
 Invalid indicator views can be user-supplied or supplied by EZForm.

  * EZForm comes with an optional table view controller subclass that can be used to conveniently present radio choice selections, `EZFormRadioChoiceViewController`.

+ * Optional model value transformers for easy passing of values between your form, UI and model layers.

 Quick Start